 Recent estimates for Queen Anne's County indicate the leading industries of employment (66 percent) for County residents are educational services, and health care and social assistance, professional, scientific, and management, and administrative and waste management services, retail trade, health care and social assistance and public administration.
-For the Town over 73 percent of civilian population 16 years and over were employed in the educational services, and health care and social assistance, public administration, retail trade, health care and social assistance administration, retail trade, health care and social assistance and public administration.
+For the Town over 73 percent of civilian population 16 years and over were employed in the educational services, and health care and social assistance, public administration, retail trade, health care and social assistance and construction industries (see Table 1-22).